sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 ### Setup

-My finder and processor functions will look like this:
+Out finder and processor functions look like this:

 ```javascript
 function finder(records){